vikrampawar/stories/pages/IntroducingTakkarramKirrakke.md

 But, I think I know why he created me.

 He always has grandiose visions of the future.
+Some sinister of the heart might even say delusions.
 He thinks he would be world renowned one day and wants to take steps now to make sure that some black hearted person would not make his life difficult for him then for not having taken these careful steps now.
 If you are anything like the cognoscenti that I happen to be hobnob with, no doubt you are saying something like 'world renowned, my ass', 'careful steps - my foot' or something along those lines to yourself.
 And, I'd sympathize with your sentiment.